 Baixo Iguaçú, our new hydroelectric project in Brazil

-The Iberdrola group, through its subsidiary Neoenergia, is building the Baixo Iguaçú power station in Brazil, which after its commissioning on December 2018 will have an installed capacity of over 350 MW and supply renewable energy to one million people.
+The Iberdrola group, through its subsidiary Neoenergia, has built the Baixo Iguaçú power station in Brazil.
+The new facility, which was commissioned on December 2018, has an installed capacity of over 350 MW and supplies renewable energy to one million people.

 Iguaçú River, Paraná State

 Start of operations

 The Iberdrola group reaffirms its commitment to hydropower in Brazil with the construction of a new facility: the Baixo Iguaçú plant, located on the river of the same name, in the south-east of the state of Paraná.
 The power station, whose started-up was on December 2018, has over 350 MW of installed capacity with three generator sets and an average power of 171.3 MW, sufficient to meet the demand of one million people.

 Located between the towns of Capanema and Capitão Leônidas Marques, the complex has a 516 meters long dam and a 60 kilometers transmission line.
 The dam has a flooded area of 13.5 km2 and encompasses the municipal districts of Planalto, Realeza and Nova Prata do Iguaçú.